Skip to main content

 Troubled Waters - Distress Signals

-Another endangered species?
-So far we have mostly looked at the direct effects on fish and the fishing industry.
+Fishing vessels, Hobart So far we have mostly looked at the direct effects on fish and the fishing industry.
 Even in remote places such as the west coast of Western Australia or the most southerly fishery in Australia, I hear the same complaint: that the fishing industry is no longer viable for small fishing enterprises like these.
 Despite this, there are still 35 million people in 20 million boats ploughing the oceans in search of fish.
-But its not just the fish or the fishing industry.
+But it's not just the fish or the fishing industry.
 Every day there are new groups or individuals raising the alarm about this maritime creature or that -from seahorses in Malaysia to sea lions in Chile , from sea turtles in Indonesia to the Gulf of Mexico and Cap Verde in Africa, to polar bears and seals in Alaska.
 Those which are not dying directly as a result of destructive fishing practices, or because they are competing for diminishing supplies of food, are dying because of enormous changes in their habitat.
-Apart from tho...
+Apart fr...